Self Assessment Guide for College & Career Academies

 Introduction and Purpose

-To assist in collecting implementation information, this Guide begins with a Self-Assessment Checklist and Scoring Guide.
-The three sections of this—Small Learning Communities, Curriculum and Instruction, and Partnerships with Employers, Community, and Higher Education—derive from the definition of Career Academies agreed to by the organizations working to support them nationally, supplemented by more recent guidelines for evaluating Linked Learning pathways and SLCs.
+The three sections in this Self Assessment Guide—Small Learning Communities, Curriculum and Instruction, and Partnerships with Employers, Community, and Higher Education—derive from the definition of Career Academies agreed to by the organizations working to support them nationally, the Career Academies National Standards of Practice, and are articulated with the Seven Essential Elements of High Quality Linked Learning Pathways.
 The requirements of California’s Partnership Academies are also considered.
+Linked Learning pathways in California can access ConnectEd’s OPTIC tool, which provides an online self-assessment that links directly to action planning tools and allows pathway leaders to upload evidence supporting their applications for certification.

-There is a second brief section on Analyzing Student Data that includes suggestions for compiling and analyzing commonly available data for measuring Academy/ SLC effectiveness.
-This can answer three kinds of questions:
+To support this latter type of self-assessment, this guide also contains a second, brief section on Analyzing Student Data that includes suggestions for compiling and analyzing commonly available data for measuring Academy effectiveness.
+This data can answer three kinds of questions:

-• Demographics—Do Academy/ SLC students represent a cross section of the school?
+- Demographics—Do Academy students represent a cross section of the school?

-• Program experience—Does student course taking reflect the Academy/ SLC design, preparing students for both college and career?
+- Program experience—Does student course taking reflect the Academy design, preparing students for both college and career?

-• Student outcomes—Are Academy/ SLC students showing improved attendance, retention, credits, grades, test scores, graduation rates, and college entrance rates?
+- Student outcomes—Are Academy students showing improved attendance, retention, credits, grades, test scores, graduation rates, and college entrance rates?

 As explained in this section, these questions can be addressed by:

-• Comparing snapshots over time for an individual Academy/ SLC
+- Comparing snapshots over time for an individual Academy